BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 To start debugging CLI commands, just add a breakpoint to your code and run the command, e.g. `bin/console dd:extract 1`.

-#### Tracing / Performance Analysis
+#### Profiling / Performance Analysis

-You can also use xDebug for tracing and performance analysis.
+You can also use xDebug for profiling and performance analysis.
 To start tracing, prepend `XDEBUG_MODE=profile` to your CLI command, e.g. `XDEBUG_MODE=profile bin/console dd:complete 1`.
 This will create a file `cachegrind.out.<random>` in your project directory.
 You can analyze this file in PhpStorm via `Analyze > Analyze Performance Profile...` to see which functions use the most memory / time.

 ### Tutorials